Haxxnet/Compose-Examples/examples/arr-suite/README.md

 > [!WARNING]
 > Qbittorrent is run behind the Gluetun VPN killswitch container.
 Therefore, we have to port map the Qbittorrent port 8080 at the gluetun container.

 Log into the Qbittorrent web UI.
 The UI is typically accessible from `http://<YOUR-IP>:8080`.

-Make sure to change the user password immediately.
+The default username is `admin`.
+Make sure to change the password immediately.
 The initial password is printed in the container logs.
+If you do not change the password immediately, a new password will printed and set upon next container restart.

 Then head over to `Settings > Downloads` and configure the custom download path `/media/downloads` as follows: